A good night’s sleep should not come at the expense of ruining someone else’s.

-According to the United Nations Department of Economic and Social Affairs, the global population is set to grow to 9.6 billion by 2050.
-The resulting water scarcity will impact on how we live, feed and clothe ourselves.
-Growing cotton under irrigated conditions is simply unsustainable.
+According to the United Nations Department of Economic and Social Affairs, the global population is set to grow to 9.7 billion by 2050, and the resulting water scarcity will impact how we live, feed and clothe ourselves.
+Growing conventional cotton under irrigated conditions is simply unsustainable.
 So how can organic cotton help?

-Big cities like Cape Town and Chennai have experienced major water shortages.
-This brings the severity of the situation into sharp focus.
-Research shows that water shortages have the potential to cause conflict and war.
+Big cities like Cape Town, Rome and Chennai are already experiencing major water shortages.
+However, the severity of the situation is thrown sharply into focus when we consider research, which shows water shortages could cause conflict and war.

-An annual saving of 54 billion litres of water would result if cotton-fibre used in bed linen production for UK market is of the organic type.
-Enough to meet the domestic water consumption – a city the size of Glasgow – for an entire year!
+An annual saving of 54 billion litres of water would result if the cotton fibres used in bed linen production for the UK market were organic.
+This is enough to meet the domestic water consumption for a city the size of Glasgow for an entire year!

-Over 95% of global cotton production is of the genetically modified (GM) type.
-GM cotton is damaging to the environment and physical health of farmers.
-This is because of the excessive amounts of pesticides used for growing cotton.
+Over 95% of cotton produced globally is genetically modified (GM).
+GM cotton is damaging to the environment and the physical health of farmers because of the excessive amounts of pesticides used for growing cotton.
 It is estimated that 77 million cotton workers suffer poisoning from pesticides every year, causing health problems such as infertility and birth defects.

 Most cotton production occurs on small scale farms.
 Purchasing GM seeds, pesticides and synthetic fertilisers is expensive and cost-inefficient for farmers.
-So as well as health issues, farmers also often face debt problems due to the unsustainable interest rates to make these purchases.
+So as well as health issues, farmers also often face debt problems due to the unsustainable interest rates on these purchases.

 Yet, GM cotton has not performed well in India — the world’s largest producer of cotton.
 Crop failures often result in financial ruin.
 Unable to pay off their loans and debts, tragic cases of farmer suicides are common.

-Pesticides and synthetic fertilisers pollute the wider eco-system, rivers and waterways.
+Pesticides and synthetic fertilisers also pollute the wider ecosystem, rivers and waterways.
 This pollution makes the water unusable and poisonous — and dangerous for animals and human life.

 Growing organic cotton prohibits the use of synthetic fertilisers or pesticides.
-Natural herbal pesticides are used instead e.g. Neem.
-Farmers who grow organic cotton make significant savings, resulting in a better income.
+Natural herbal pesticides are used instead, for example, neem, a naturally occurring pesticide found in seeds from the neem tree.

-Farmers also practice crop rotation to help tackle pests better.
-The soil quality is also healthier - compared to where synthetic fertilisers are used.
-Healthier soils help to tackle climate change.
-Crop rotation helps farmers become self-sufficient and enjoy a more secure income.
+Farmers also practise crop rotation to help tackle pests better.
+The soil quality is also healthier than ground where synthetic fertilisers are used.
+Healthier soils help tackle climate change and crop rotation enables farmers to become self-sufficient and enjoy a more secure income.

-Our bed linen is made from GOTS (Global Organic Textile Standard) certified 100% organic cotton.
-For a product to be GOTS certified, it has to meet the highest level of environmental and social criteria.
-This is at every point along the supply chain — from the farm to the finished product.
+Our bed linen is made from Global Organic Textile Standard (GOTS) certified 100% organic cotton.
+For a product to be GOTS certified, it has to meet the highest environmental and social criteria.
+This includes every point along the supply chain — from the farm to the finished product.